khakers/modmail-viewer/README.md

 Should be located next to your docker-compose.yml, contains secrets.

 > **Note**
-> You'll need to create a Discord application retrieve your OAuth2 client ID and Client secret from the OAuth2 section of the [developer dashboard](https://discord.com/developers/applications)
+> You'll need to create a Discord application (or use the one you created for modmail) and retrieve your OAuth2 client ID and Client secret from the OAuth2 section of the [developer dashboard](https://discord.com/developers/applications)

 ```properties
 MODMAIL_VIEWER_DISCORD_OAUTH_CLIENT_ID=123456789